Cancer Research UK logo.

 What is a tracheostomy?

-If you still have your voice box (larynx), the hole is called a tracheostomy.
+If you still have your voice box (larynx), the opening is called a tracheostomy.
 This is usually temporary.
 One of your team can often remove the tracheostomy when the swelling goes down and the voice box (larynx) heals.

 What is a laryngectomy stoma?